 A Nonprofit: PHN is a nonprofit 501c(3) corporation with an independent Board of Directors.
 The organization’s bylaws are here – and the conflict of interest policy is here.
 There are board committees that help organize and govern NAPHN, and current committees and members are listed here.
 PHN has a formal commitment to gender and racial equity in its governance, operations and actions, across all aspects of PHN.
 See the current policies on board composition, here.
 See our statement on Equity & Inclusion, here.

 Two Passive Houses?

 For over 26 years the Passive House Standard has been the state-of-the-art scientific foundation of high-performance and net-zero buildings, around the world.
 Training qualified professionals is an essential prerequisite for successful Passive House construction.
 Basic training can be toward becoming a Certified Passive House Designer, Consultant, or Certified Tradesperson.
 Specialized technical training is also available.
-NAPHN is dedicated to accelerating Passive House training across North America.
+PHN is dedicated to accelerating Passive House training across North America.
 Why Are There Two “Passive Houses”?
 Many are confused about how or why PHI and PHIUS are both promoting “Passive House” but do it separately.
 This short description aims to help clarify the situation while answering some basic questions.
 The document is in pdf format here.